Nike, Sharks and the ocean's ultimatum - Meet Miao Wang

-Wherever you look, there’s inspiration.
-When brainstorming about our next feature, we looked closer to home and got thrilled by the thought of featuring a supersource of inspiration, and also our dear friend, Miao Wang.
+Wherever you look, you can find inspiration.
+When brainstorming about our next feature, we looked closer to home and got thrilled by the thought of featuring a super source of inspiration, and also our dear friend, Miao Wang.

 We sat down with Miao to talk about balancing sports and sharks, being a female Chinese entrepreneur and why relax-time is equally as important as productive-time.